Summary

 Online or web accessibility includes a wide range of topics organized in a few broader categories:

-The United Nations estimates that around 15% of the world population, or 1 billion people, fall into one of these categories and might be negatively affected by a non-accessible website.
+The United Nations estimates that around 15% of the world population, or 1 billion people, fall into one of these categories and live with disability, which might be negatively affected by a non-accessible website.
 Alt text falls into the visual category, providing an alternative for users who might have trouble seeing a graphic, image, or video or understanding its context.

 What is Alt Text?